Diderot-Language/examples/README.md

 * [`fs2d`](fs2d/): For generating 2D synthetic datasets.
 Demonstrates computing on globals at initialization-time, user-defined function, and printing.
 * [`vimg`](vimg/): Viewing, within a window of specified location and orientation, of an image or of some of its derived attributes.
-Demonstrates univariate colormapping, a single-expression function defined with `=`, and some of the math behind other visualization methods.
+Demonstrates having an image dataset as an input variable, univariate colormapping, a single-expression function defined with `=`, and some of the math behind other visualization methods (still a work-in-progress).
 * [`iso2d`](iso2d/): Sampling isocontours with non-interacting particles using Newton-Raphson iteration.
-Demonstrates having an image dataset as an input variable, strands calling `die`, the `inside` and `normalize` functions, and finding gradients with ∇.
+Demonstrates strands calling `die`, the `inside` and `normalize` functions, and finding gradients with ∇.
 * [`fs3d`](fs3d/): For generating a variety of interesting 3D synthetic datasets;
 similar to but more complicated than [`fs2d`](fs2d/).
 Demonstrates a user-defined function for doing quaternion to